Q: You’ve recently been elected president of the Canadian Worker Co-operative Federation (CWCF). Why was this important to you?

 Q: What differences exist in law between Quebec and the rest of Canada?

 A: Unlike the rest of Canada, 100% indivisible reserves are included in legislation in Quebec and they are very important!
 This is obviously essential for the sustainability of worker co-operatives.
 This is one of the areas in which I intend to focus as president of the CWCF.
 (Editor’s Note: Under Quebec law, if a co-operative decides to dissolve or convert to a for-profit company, the reserves of that co-operative are not divided among its members.
-Instead, by law, any reserve funds have to go to another co-operative.
-This indivisible reserve is created through the allocation of a minimum percentage of profits, which in Quebec’s case is 10%.)
+Instead, by law, any reserve funds have to go to another co-operative.)

 Q: Do you think worker co-ops may represent an alternative to the crisis that has shaken the global economy?